 This three-day Siwa itinerary introduces you to the main tourist attractions, including a journey into the Western Desert for an exhilarating sand safari.

 Depending on when you visit, you might need to re-order the days, to fit in with local opening times.
 For example, the Siwa House Museum closes on Fridays.
 If you fancy spending one or more nights in the desert (recommended), you can easily extend the itinerary too.

 1. Shali and the Old Mosque

 No visit to Siwa would be complete without seeing the ancient 800-year-old fortress town of Shali (Shali Ghadi).
-Brilliantly floodlit at night, this multi-story old town still towers above the modern town.
+Brilliantly floodlit at night, this multi-story old town still towers above the modern city.

-The restored Old Mosque is worth a visit to see its unique chimney-shaped minaret.
-It’s the oldest monument in Shali and the oldest mosque in the world to be built with kershif.
+Pro Tip: Visit the restored Old Mosque to see its unique chimney-shaped minaret.
+It’s the oldest monument in Shali and the oldest mosque in the world built with kershif.

 2. The Temple of the Oracle

-Another must-visit place in Siwa is the 26th dynasty (663-525 BC) Temple of the Oracle, in the northwest of the ruined village of Aghurmi.
+Another must-visit place in Siwa is the 26th dynasty (663-525 BC) Temple of the Oracle, northwest of the ruined village of Aghurmi.
 Dedicated to the God Amun, legend tells that Alexander the Great was told that he was the legitimate Pharaoh of Egypt at this temple.
-The Oracle was so revered that rulers from across the Eastern Mediterranean region came to seek its advice; others feared it and sent their armies to destroy it.
+Rulers from across the Eastern Mediterranean region revered The Oracle highly, and they came to seek its advice; others feared it and sent their armies to destroy it.